 The most promising possible treatments

 Some of the world’s top scientists are working round the clock to develop treatments for Huntington’s disease - and real progress is being made.
 Dozens of possible treatments are being worked on, and every day a successful treatment gets one day closer.
-Here are our personal top four approaches.
+Here are some leading approaches being tested in the clinic.

-- Gene silencing.
-Huntington’s disease is caused by a faulty protein, and gene silencing drugs tell cells not to make that protein.
-Gene silencing is our best hope for an effective treatment.
-Read about it in our Gene Silencing Primer - and find out just how close it’s getting, in our very latest gene silencing articles.
+Huntingtin lowering Huntington’s disease is caused by a faulty protein, and huntingtin lowering drugs tell cells to make less of that protein.
+Huntingtin lowering is sometimes called “gene silencing”.
+Right now many scientists believe it is our best hope for an effective treatment.
+Read about it in our Gene Silencing Primer.

 Living with HD